cogilv25/lochy/README.md

   - [ ] Organize output per directory and per file.
   - [ ] Print usage and help when appropriate.
   - [ ] Granular output using flags.

+## Todo list (after all features are complete)
+- [ ] Revisit LLOC definition
+  - [ ] Should all conditions of if's and switches be counted individually?
+  - [ ] Should we be taking #define usage into account..?

+## Known bugs
+- Character count can be slightly different depending on options used, this doesn't appear to affect the accuracy of any of the other reported metrics.